thomixlz/SIRH-BREGLER-FR/README.md

 ## Version History

+* 0.4 :
+    * Add All roles
+    * Add All routes about the roles for the security

 * 0.3 :
     * Add Base design
     * Add Navbar
     * Add Dashboard design
     * Change Login page design
     * Add redirect to /login for unlog users

 * 0.2 :
     * Add security & validator bundle for login/register requirements